Pony Play

 Overview

-Pony-play (also "ponyplay" or "human pony") is a form of consensual adult role-play in which a participant takes on the identity and mannerisms of a pony or horse, while a partner plays a complementary handler, trainer, groom, or rider.
-It is generally classified as a subtype of animal role-play and pet-play, distinguished by its focus on equine carriage, gait, and training routines rather than companion-animal behaviours.
-For many enthusiasts the craftsmanship of the tack and the meditative "flow" of embodying an animal matter as much as any erotic charge.
+Pony-play (also written "ponyplay," and centred on the "human pony") is a form of consensual adult role-play in which a participant takes on the identity, posture, and mannerisms of a pony or horse while a partner plays a complementary handler, trainer, groom, or rider.
+It is classified as a subtype of animal role-play and pet-play, set apart by its focus on equine carriage, gait, and training routines rather than companion-animal behaviours.
+For many enthusiasts the craftsmanship of the tack and the meditative feeling of embodying an animal matter as much as any erotic charge.
 This article covers the documented lineage of the practice, how it is typically expressed, its proposed psychology, and its community presence.

 History & origins